 Flashback to a couple of weeks before.
 I’d been having what I now know were baby panic attacks driving my car for about a month and they were starting to affect my freedom.
 I was starting to get all funny, warm and sick on nights out.
 The heart palpitations had gone from interesting to uncomfortable and I eventually visited the doctor for something to help.

-Betablockers would be your first choice but since they can be fatal for people with asthma, and we didn’t want to go down the diazepam route, I went for pregabalin.
-It’s a nerve painkiller used for epilepsy treatment but it’s had success in micro doses for anxiety.
-I’d had it prescribed for my back before but after an X-ray the doctor said I didn’t need to use it.
+Betablockers would be the first choice but since they can negatively affect asthma, and I didn’t want to go down the diazepam route, I went for pregabalin.
+It’s a nerve painkiller used for epilepsy treatment but its currently being used for anxiety.

-I still had the box and I agreed to take that and see how it went.
-I triple checked if I could drive on it, that I wouldn’t feel like I was on tramadol etc. because the whole purpose of this adventure to the doctors office was so I could leave feeling okay to drive.
+I triple checked if I could drive on it, that I wouldn’t feel like I was on tramadol etc. because the whole purpose of this adventure to the doctor’s office was so I could leave feeling okay to drive.

 I took a pregabalin and cleaned the house for nine hours.
 I felt like Sara Goldfarb.
-I was out my banger.
-I read the label again the next day ‘Do not drive, do not drink alcohol‘.
+I was out my dial.
+I read the label again the next day ‘do not drive, do not drink alcohol‘.

 “Hello, I’m just wondering about my medication, the doctor said I could drive I just want to double check that?”